“Life begins at the end of your comfort zone.”

 ― Neale Donald Walsch

-But the free value that I have received from the podcast episodes and articles were transformative and beneficial, as I have applied that practical advice in my life.
+But the free value I have received from the podcast episodes and articles were transformative and beneficial after I applied those practical advices.

 “How much better can I be?”

-Filled with excitement, I accidentally arrived at the program (in Los Angeles) one day earlier than the scheduled date.
+The answer extremely excited me!
+The enthusiam was so high that I accidentally arrived at the program one day earlier than the scheduled date.

 Master Your Fundamentals

-After learning the fundamentals of social dynamics, I had to the put the information to the test with a hired female actor.
+After learning the fundamentals of social dynamics, I had to implement the information with a hired female actor.

 The entire third interaction was also recorded and analyzed later in class.